ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `network_stack_latency_batch_interval_ms`
 		- Type: `int`
 		- Allowed values: [`0`, `100`]
 		- Sets the batching interval, in milliseconds, for responses to network latency requests sent by the server.
-Some servers send these packets at very high frequencies to measure end-to-end latency through the network and software stack, and the client is expected to echo each packet back.
-Instead of echoing each request immediately, this option queues the responses and releases them together at the configured interval, allowing multiple responses to be combined into the same outgoing network batch.
+Some servers send these packets at very high frequencies and expect the client to echo each one back.
+Instead of responding immediately, this option queues the responses and releases them together at the configured interval, allowing multiple responses to be combined into the same outgoing network batch.
 A value of `0` disables this behavior and leaves the normal response timing unchanged.
-CubeCraft currently appears to have a congestion-control issue when these packets are sent and echoed at extremely short intervals, which can cause ping to spike into the thousands of milliseconds.
-Batching the responses substantially reduces the rate of individual network transmissions and improves effective throughput, avoiding these extreme latency spikes **without delaying normal gameplay packets**.
-Higher values allow more responses to accumulate into each batch, maximizing throughput and reducing the likelihood of triggering this issue; consequently, a maximum value of `100` milliseconds provides the strongest mitigation.
-Use at your own risk: delaying these responses changes the server's measurement of client/network-stack latency and may affect anti-cheat heuristics that rely on it.
-Higher values also introduce greater distortion into the server's latency measurements.
-On CubeCraft, this may currently cause reach or velocity flags, although these flags do not appear to result in automatic bans at the time of writing.
+CubeCraft currently appears to have a congestion-control issue that can cause ping to spike into the thousands of milliseconds when these packets are exchanged at extremely short intervals.
+Batching them reduces the number of individual network transmissions and avoids these extreme latency spikes **without delaying normal gameplay packets**.
+Higher values provide stronger mitigation by allowing more responses to accumulate per batch, with `100` milliseconds providing the maximum effect.
+Use at your own risk: this changes the server's measurement of client/network-stack latency and may affect anti-cheat heuristics that rely on it.
+On CubeCraft, higher values may currently cause reach or velocity flags, although these flags do not appear to result in automatic bans at the time of writing.

 ---